-As many of us look forward to an extra hour in bed this Sunday morning, new research reveals that actually winding clocks back, fiddling with watches and resetting household devices could soon be a thing of the past.
+As many of us look forward to an extra hour in bed this Sunday morning, new research reveals that winding clocks back, fiddling with watches and resetting household devices could soon be a thing of the past.

-Almost six in ten (59%) adults say they no longer use any analogue timepieces or technology and will instead wake up to a home full of digital and Internet-connected devices that will automatically reset themselves when the Gate Clock at the Royal Observatory in Greenwich strikes 2:00 am on Sunday.
+Almost six in ten (59%) adults say they no longer use analogue timepieces or technology and will instead wake up to a home full of digital and Internet-connected devices that automatically reset themselves when the Gate Clock at the Royal Observatory in Greenwich strikes 2:00 am on Sunday.

 Steve Roberts of OSS Technology / Online Spy Shop says that although homeowners no longer need to worry as much about whether their devices show the right time, the end of British Summer Time is still significant.